-Black HRSI (high-temperature reusable surface insulation) tiles are an integral component of the Space Shuttle orbiter's thermal protection system.
-This system shields the vehicle from the destructively searing heat of re-entry into the atmosphere and also provides passive thermal control in orbit.
-About 23,000 black tiles cover the entire underside of the vehicle, as well as portions of the vertical tail, wings, and forward and aft fuselage where temperatures reach 1,200-2,300 degrees F (650-1,260 degrees C).
+Black HRSI (high-temperature reusable surface insulation) tiles were an integral component of the Space Shuttle orbiter's thermal protection system.
+The system shielded the vehicle from the destructively searing heat of re-entry into the atmosphere and also provided passive thermal control in orbit.
+About 23,000 black tiles covered the entire underside of the vehicle, as well as portions of the vertical tail, wings, and forward and aft fuselage where temperatures reached 1,200-2,300 degrees F (650-1,260 degrees C).
 This tile was removed from the left nose landing gear door after being damaged on the first flight of Columbia in 1981.
 NASA transferred a number of such tiles to the Museum after the STS-1 mission.

 Transferred from NASA Johnson Space Center